 While it is true that dogs have the right to defend themselves from attacks, the concept of “provocation” has been limited by California courts.
 Walking toward a dog is not considered provocation.
 Reaching for the dog, attempting to pet or play with the dog, and feeding the dog are generally not regarded as provocative acts.

 One important exception to the provocation defense applies to children under the age of 5.
 A child of that age is considered legally incapable of engaging in the kind of behavior that contributes to his or her own injury.

 If you or a family member have been bitten by a dog, do not assume that the dog was entitled to bite.
-Talk to a dog bite personal injury lawyer to determine whether the victim should try to recover compensation.
+Talk to a Huntington Beach dog bite lawyer to determine whether the victim should try to recover compensation.